hollowstrawberry/crab-cogs/README.md

 ### 💵 EconomyTweaks

+Makes changes to the economy cog.

-Improves the `[p]slot` command by quickly editing the message, adding suspense as the slots spin.
-Also adds a configurable bonus for the `[p]payday` command, which activates at a greater time interval.
-Also adds `/slots` and `/payday` slash commands.
+* Improves the `[p]slot` command by quickly editing the message, adding suspense as the slots spin.
+* If you get a coin symbol in the slot machine, you get a free spin, which brings the expected player returns from 68% to 91%, which is similar to real slot machines.
+You can turn this off if you like.
+* Adds a configurable bonus for the `[p]payday` command, which activates at a greater time interval.
+* Adds slash commands for `/slots`, `/payday` and `/leaderboard`

 ![demonstration](https://i.imgur.com/JatNXVy.gif)